A Practical Georgia Itinerary for 7–10 Days (the country!)

 If you can’t or don’t want to take the stairs, go to Rike Park and take the cable car up instead.

-Right at the top of the Betlemi Stairs is big mamma Mother of Georgia—a 20 m (65 ft) aluminum woman that stands above Tbilisi, bowl of wine in one hand, sword in the other.
+Right at the top of the Betlemi Stairs is big mamma Mother of Georgia—a 20 m (65 ft) aluminum woman that stands above Tbilisi, a bowl of wine in one hand, sword in the other.
 Take a look and then keep walking 8 more minutes to Narikala Fortress.

 Narikala Fortress had me fooled, so I’ll say this right now: don’t expect a fortress.
-To avoid disappointment, know that you don’t visit Narikala for the ruins, it’s the views of Tbilisi that are the show stopper.
+To avoid disappointment, know that you don’t visit Narikala for the ruins, it’s the views of Tbilisi that are the show-stopper.
 There’s nothing left of Narikala Fortress except for some parts of the walls.
 The only structure there that hasn’t been eaten by time is St. Nicholas’s Church.

 Day 1—Tbilisi—stop 2: Leghvtakhevi Canyon and Sulphur Baths